 Create Lines of Communication

-Without open communication, sales won’t know the type of content the marketing team is creating, and marketing won’t know what kind of content sales prospects and clients are asking for.
-With equal collaboration, marketing can create customized content for specific accounts, based on insight from sales — and sales can make insightful pitches to accounts with the right data from marketing.
+Without open communication, sales won’t know the marketing team's content, and marketing won’t know what content sales prospects and clients are asking for.
+With equal collaboration, marketing can create customized content for specific accounts based on insight from sales — and sales can make insightful pitches to accounts with the right data from marketing.
 It’s a reciprocal relationship that is continuously fueled by the ABM model.

 You can accomplish this level of communication with monthly meetings between sales and marketing and stay aligned through valuable feedback from one team to another.

 Align on Roles and Goals

 So, now you’re communicating, which means you can align on goals, roles, and responsibilities a lot easier.

 - What numbers do you need to hit?

 - Who is going to do what to accomplish that?